shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ---
 layout: default
-title: Shopware 5 upgrade guide
+title: Shopware 5 Upgrade guide
 github_link: developers-guide/shopware-5-upgrade-guide-for-developers/index.md
 ---

-# Shopware 5 Upgrade guide for developers

 ## General

 In this document, developers will find all information and changes made in Shopware version 5.